 ARE THERE ANY GRANTS AND INCENTIVES AVAILABLE FOR SELF-BUILD?

 Research local and regional government programs that provide grants or incentives for self-build projects.
 These initiatives aim to promote sustainable construction, energy efficiency, and affordable housing.
 Take advantage of any available financial support to reduce costs.
-For more info, read here.
+For more information, read here.

 While Self Building allows for personal involvement, be cautious when taking on DIY tasks to avoid compromising safety or quality.